Easter: Easter celebrations around the world

-In the Netherlands both Easter Sunday and Easter Monday are national holidays.
-Like first and second Christmas Day, they are both considered Sundays, which results in a first and a second Easter Sunday, after which the week continues to a Tuesday.
+Easter in Italy is one of that country's major holidays.
+Easter in Italy enters Holy Week with Palm Sunday, Maundy Thursday, Good Friday, and Holy Saturday, concluding with Easter Day and Easter Monday.
+Each day has a special significance.
+In Italy, both Easter Sunday and Easter Monday are national holidays, which results in a first and a second Easter Sunday, after which the week continues to a Tuesday.
+Also in the Netherlands, both Easter Sunday and Easter Monday are national holidays, and like first and second Christmas Day, they are both considered Sundays, resulting in a first and a second Easter Sunday, after which the week continues to a Tuesday.

-In Greece Good Friday and Saturday as well as Easter Sunday and Monday are traditionally observed public holidays.
-It is custom for employees of the public sector to receive Easter bonuses as a gift from the state.
+Good Friday and Saturday as well as Easter Sunday and Monday are traditionally observed public holidays in Greece.
+It is customary for employees of the public sector to receive Easter bonuses as a gift from the state.

-In Commonwealth nations Easter Day is rarely a public holiday, as is the case for celebrations which fall on a Sunday.
-In the United Kingdom both Good Friday and Easter Monday are bank holidays, except for Scotland, where only Good Friday is a bank holiday.
+In Commonwealth nations, Easter Sunday is rarely a public holiday, as is the case for celebrations which fall on a Sunday.
+In the United Kingdom, Good Friday and Easter Monday are bank holidays, except in Scotland, where only Good Friday is a bank holiday.
 In Canada, Easter Monday is a statutory holiday for federal employees.
 In the Canadian province of Quebec, either Good Friday or Easter Monday are statutory holidays (although most companies give both).
+In Australia, Easter is associated with harvest time; Good Friday and Easter Monday are public holidays across all states and territories.
+The Saturday before Easter is a public holiday in every Australian state except Tasmania and Western Australia, while Easter Sunday itself is a public holiday only in New South Wales; Easter Tuesday is additionally a conditional public holiday in Tasmania, varying upon different industrial awards, and was also a public holiday in Victoria until 1994.

-In Australia, Easter is associated with harvest time.
-Good Friday and Easter Monday are public holidays across all states and territories.
-"Easter Saturday" (the Saturday before Easter Sunday) is a public holiday in every state except Tasmania and Western Australia, while Easter Sunday itself is a public holiday only in New South Wales.
-Easter Tuesday is additionally a conditional public holiday in Tasmania, varying between award, and was also a public holiday in Victoria until 1994.
+In New Zealand, Good Friday and Easter Monday are both state holidays.

-In the United States, because Easter falls on a Sunday, which is already a non-working day for federal and state employees, it has not been designated as a federal or state holiday.
-Easter parades are held in many American cities, involving festive strolling processions.
+In the United States, which is a secular country, Easter is not designated as a federal holiday.
+Easter parades are held in many American cities, though not sponsored by any government, involving festive strolling processions.